clusterio/clusterio/docs/writing-plugins.md

 instances in your plugin for it to do anything useful.
 For this there's a WebSocket communication channel established between the slaves and the master server that plugins can define their own messages to send over it.
-This channel is bi-directional and all messages send over it are validated with a JSON schema (see [this guide][guide] for an introduction to writing JSON schema.)
+This channel is bi-directional and all messages sent over it are validated with a JSON schema (see [this guide][guide] for an introduction to writing JSON schema).

 [guide]: https://json-schema.org/learn/getting-started-step-by-step.html

-There are currently two kinds of messages that can be defined.
-Events and requests.
-Events are simple one way notifications that invoke a handler on target it's sent to.
+There are currently two kinds of messages that can be defined: events and requests.
+Events are simple one-way notifications that invoke a handler on the target it's sent to.
 Requests are pairs of request and response messages where the request is sent to the target and the response is the reply back from the target.
-The requests are similar to HTTP requests only that both parties of a link may innitiate one.
+The requests are similar to HTTP requests, in that both parties of a link may initiate one.

 ### Defining Events